eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/sampleInfo/sampleInfo.rst

 This is an extension for requester-replier configuration.
-It contains the :ref:`dds_layer_publisher_dataWriter` and the sequence number of the current message, and it is used by the replier to fill the :ref:`dds_layer_subscriber_sampleInfo_relatedsampleidentity` when it send the reply.
+It contains the :ref:`dds_layer_publisher_dataWriter` and the sequence number of the current message, and it is used by the replier to fill the :ref:`dds_layer_subscriber_sampleInfo_relatedsampleidentity` when it sends the reply.

 .. _dds_layer_subscriber_sampleInfo_relatedsampleidentity:

 related_sample_identity
 -----------------------

 This is an extension for requester-replier configuration.
-On reply messages it contains the :ref:`dds_layer_subscriber_sampleInfo_sampleidentity` of the related request message.
+On reply messages, it contains the :ref:`dds_layer_subscriber_sampleInfo_sampleidentity` of the related request message.
 It is used by the requester to be able to link each reply to the appropriate request.